Ahmed-Khaled-dev/portfolio/content/blogs/gsoc-2024-final-report.md

 1. Thoroughly test the generated 64-bit AppImage to confirm it functions correctly on all targeted Linux distros.
 2. Automate the generation of the AppImage based on a trigger, e.g. when a new GitHub release is created.
 3. Test and confirm the ability of the AppImage script to generate 32-bit AppImages.
-4. Fix bullet points, numbered lists, and todos not looking good in the generated release notes.
+4. Fix the formatting issues with bullet points, numbered lists, and to-dos in the generated release notes.
 5. Add the ability to customize the messages the GitHub bot sends to show contributors how their pull requests will affect the release notes.

 ## Nice Additions Later On
-1. Fix not being able to generate complete release notes for the first release in a new repository since the first commit doesn't show up in the release notes.
+1. Address the limitation of generating complete release notes for the first release in a new repository, as the first commit is excluded.
 2. Add the ability to customize the looks of the generated release notes.
 3. Make the [<font color="007bff">Release Notes Manager</font>](https://github.com/Ahmed-Khaled-dev/release-notes-manager) a GitHub Action in the GitHub Actions marketplace.
 4. Improve the structure of the Release Notes Manager code into folders.
-5. Refactor my code to improve it's readability.
+5. Refactor my code to improve it's readability and maintainability, making it easier for future contributors to navigate and build upon.
 6. Write scripts to package Synfig into Debian and Flatpak packages to offer Synfig artists flexibility for downloading Synfig on Linux, so they have options other than AppImages.
 7. Work on the extra ideas in my [<font color="007bff">proposal</font>](https://drive.google.com/file/d/18hf-o3tthEjumvrjy0H9CNSoODKcc1n5/view).

 ## Important Things I Learnt
 1. **Anything** that seems incredibly hard at first, given enough time and effort becomes extremely easy.
 2. Stress comes from not taking action over things we should be doing, [<font color="007bff">great short video</font>](https://youtu.be/SQHmeRIhNtw) by Jeff Bezos.
-3. Always try to figure things out first on my own, then if I gave it a good try I could ask for help.
+3. Always try to figure out things first on my own, then if I gave it a good try I could ask for help.

-Thank you for taking the time to read my Google Summer of Code report, if you have any questions or would like to chat, please feel free to contact me!
+Thank you for taking the time to read my Google Summer of Code report, if you have any questions or would like to chat, please feel free to [<font color="007bff">contact me</font>](https://ahmed.khaled.yousry.org/#contact)!